clc89/Smith-WatermanAlgorithm/README.md

 ======================
 from command line:

-navigate to the src folder
+navigate to the src folder.

+pass the FASTA files as arguments.

     python align.py seq1 seq2